kdave/btrfs-progs/Documentation/Defragmentation.rst

 space layout and fragmentation.

 .. warning::
-   Defragmentation does not preserve extent sharing, eg. files created by **cp --reflink** or existing on multiple snapshots.
+   Defragmentation does not preserve extent sharing, e.g. files created by **cp --reflink** or existing on multiple snapshots.
 Due to that the data space consumption may increase.